South East Regional Integrated Fall Prevention & Management Strategy

 The website was designed to help older adults, their care partners and health care providers find fall prevention programs, services and resources related to: being active, managing health, foot care and footwear, eating well for life, housing, managing medications, improving balance, eyesight and hearing and hazards.

 There is a health care provider side to the site to help find sector specific resources as well as research, educational and networking opportunities, upcoming events, quality improvement and other helpful resources.

-Our updated strategy summary document provides new information about working group formation, activities and more.
-The invitation to participate and provide feedback is ongoing.
-For more information please email email@example.com
+This updated strategy summary document provided new information about working group formation, activities and more.

 2017 Newsletter Campaign

-This fall we continue to share updates with our broader stakeholder list to let them know what is happening in the region as well as share news about tools and resources to support fall prevention.
+The Public Awareness & Education working group shared updates with the broader stakeholder list to let them know what was happening in the region as well as news about tools and resources to support fall prevention.
 Links to copies of the newsletters are available below.
-Please feel free to share these broadly.
-To receive these newsletters directly please sign up here.

 Sept.
 2017 – Update from the Regional Integrated Fall Prevention & Management Strategy

 Oct.
 2017 – Are you ready for fall prevention month?